ebp-nor/workshop-2024/day1_genome_assembly/08_Merqury.md

 # Merqury tutorial

 Another way to validate your assemblies is by using **Merqury**.
-This k-mer based tool compares k-mers from the reads to the assemblies you have created, to find the degree of k-mer completeness, i.e. the percentage of the k-mers from the reads that are found within your assemblies.
+This k-mer based tool compares k-mers from the reads to k-mers from the assemblies you have created, to find the degree of k-mer completeness, i.e. the percentage of the k-mers from the reads that are found within your assemblies.
 The advantage of this genome validation tool is that it can be used without any references, which is optimal when assessing *de novo* assemblies.
 If you want to learn more about Merqury, click [*here.*](https://github.com/marbl/merqury)

 ## Running Merqury